jo3-l/blog/content/about.md

 ---
-title: About me
+title: About Me
 hidemeta: true
 ---

 Hi!
 I'm Joseph Liu, a computer science student from Canada.
-Starting Fall 2024, I'll be studying at the University of Waterloo; before that, I graduated from the IB Diploma program in high school with 45/45 points.
+Starting Fall 2024, I'll be studying at the University of Waterloo; before that, I graduated from the IB Diploma program in the May 2024 session with 45/45 points.

 I love to program in my free time, and have built and contributed to various projects over the years---more on those below.
-Besides programming, I also enjoy [reading](/reading-log), writing, playing tennis, and the very occasional anime/manga; my favorite anime this year was Frieren.
+Besides programming, I also enjoy [reading](/reading-log), writing, playing tennis, and the occasional anime/manga; my favorite anime this year was Frieren.

 ## Programming experience and projects